SINDyG: Sparse Identification of Nonlinear Dynamical Systems from Graph-Structured Data, with Applications to Stuart-Landau Oscillator Networks: Preliminaries

 To obtain the sparse vector of coefficients $\boldsymbol{\xi}_k$ for the kth row equation, each column of $\dot{\mathbf{X}}$ in Eq~\ref{eq:sparsereg} requires a distinct optimization.
 Furthermore, the optimization is given by

-where $\lambda$ is a hyper-parameter that controls the regularization's strength and $R(.)$ is a regularizer that encourages sparsity.
-There are several well-known techniques for Eq~\ref{eq:sindyOpt} when $R(.)$ is convex.
-The typical technique is to use $R(.)$ to represent the sparsity-promoting $L1$ norm, which is a convex relaxation of the $L0$ norm.
+where $\lambda$ is a hyper-parameter that controls the regularization's strength and $\mathbf{R}(.)$ is a regularizer that imposes sparsity or other constraints on the solution.
+There are several well-known techniques for Eq~\ref{eq:sindyOpt} when $\mathbf{R}(.)$ is convex.
+The typical technique is to use $\mathbf{R}(.)$ to represent the sparsity-promoting $L1$ norm, which is a convex relaxation of the $L0$ norm.
 While LASSO~\cite{Lasso} is commonly used to solve SINDy due to its convex formulation, it has several limitations such as bias in coefficient estimation.
 Hence, the SINDy algorithm employs sequential thresholded least squares (STLSQ), which given a parameter $\eta$ that specifies the minimum magnitude for a coefficient in $\mathbf{\Xi}$, performs a least squares fit and then zeros out all the coefficients with magnitude below the threshold.
 This process of fitting and thresholding is repeated until convergence.
+The convergence properties of the STLSQ algorithm have been discussed in \cite{zhang2019convergence}, which shows that, under assumptions such as exact sparsity of the true model and a well-conditioned feature matrix, the procedure converges to a stable sparse solution.
 The SINDy algorithm has recently been integrated into a python package PySINDy~\cite{Pysindy}.